-Particulars Location of supplier Loading of goods Passenger boards at Place of supply Tax Payable Supply of gift items on a flight Punjab Punjab Delhi Punjab CGST + Punjab GST payable at Punjab Sale of Power bank during the journey Pune Goa Hyderabad Goa IGST payable at Maharashtra Sale of sun-glasses on a ship Bangalore Chennai Cochin Chennai IGST payable at Karnataka
+Particulars Location of supplier Loading of goods Passenger boards at Place of supply Tax Payable Supply of merchandise on a flight Punjab Punjab Delhi Punjab CGST + Punjab GST payable from Punjab Sale of power bank during the journey Pune Goa Hyderabad Goa IGST payable from Maharashtra Sale of sun-glasses on a ship Bangalore Chennai Cochin Chennai IGST payable from Karnataka

 (f) Residuary provision: Where none of the foregoing provisions are applicable to determine the place of supply in case of a supply of goods, the Central Government may prescribe rules regarding the manner of its determination.
-Please ensure that before taking recourse to this residuary provision, it must be demonstrated that the supply is one which cannot be covered by any of the clauses (a) to (e) of section 10(1).
+Before taking recourse to this residuary provision, it must be demonstrated that the supply is one which cannot be covered by any of the clauses (a) to (e) of section 10(1).